osa-ora/simple_java_amq/README.md

 - Deploy our Application into OpenShift

-Either from the console or by command line.
+Either from the console or by command line using a SINGLE command (oc new-app)

 ```
 oc new-app --name=amq-client java~https://github.com/osa-ora/simple_java_amq -n amq